![]() |

 The pretty stretch of river running from Trowers Bridge (GR: SU983449) built in 1789 and down to the sluices near Tiltham’s Farm epitomises the idyllic surroundings usually associated with rural riverscapes.
 During the summer, if your timing is right, you’re likely to encounter the narrowboat Iona squeezing silently beneath the bridge, or at the winding point by the Unstead Sluices (GR: SU990453) where the boat is manually turned around, providing the horse used to tow the boat with a welcome break.
 The sluices, although now a modern structure, include part of the original 1960s workings, and carry water over into a section of the bypassed river proper providing flood control.

-The track over Trower’s Bridge was one of the drives servicing the influential Unstead Park (GR: SU992442) nestling high on the hill a mile or so distant, and now a private hospital.
-The Thames Water Unstead sewage works (GR: SU995455) some way beyond here to the east takes waste from Godalming and Farncombe in a pipeline passing beneath the river by the Unstead sluices.
+The track over Trower’s Bridge was one of the drives servicing the once influential Unsted Park Estate (GR: SU992442) Unsted Park Estate Unsted Park, also occasionally spelled 'Unstead', nestles high on the hill a mile or so away from the river at Munstead Heath, and today is a private hospital and specialist school set in 44 acres of rolling countryside.
+Unsted Park House was built near the top of Farley Hill between 1786 and 1796 by one Thomas Parry.
+In 1873 it was bought at auction for £37,500 by a Lincolnshire landowner who refurbished and expanded the house, which by that time had fallen into considerable disrepair.
+A new wing and stables were completed the following year.
+Electricity was not installed until 1912 at which time the water supply was obtained from a hydraulic ram located near the Cider House in Catteshall at the bottom of the hill, and piped to the estate's own reservoir.
+During the First World War the house became an army hospital, and in the Second saw troops billeted in 12 large huts in the kitchen garden.
+Much of the estate's land was sold off as smallholdings in 1945 leaving the house and 50 acres.
+In 1949 the house was converted into a training centre for a national bank, and changed hands again in 1972 to become the first Nestor (1) nursing home.
+A NHS rehabilitation unit for patients with traumatic head, orthopaedic and spinal cord injuries was based here from 1995 until the hospital was deregistered and taken over for private patients.
+The privately-run service took patients 16 years and over providing neuro-rehabilitation in 27 rooms.
+In 2007 the Grade II listed mansion Unsted Park School was converted to provide specialist education and support, on both a residential and day basis, for children aged seven to sixteen with Asperger's Syndrome (2).
+Prior to 1814 the estate was documented as Farley Hill and in 1873 Unsted Wood, and included the Manor of Unsted and Unsted Farm.
+The Manor was held in the 15th and early 16th centuries by the influential Stoughton family, whose name is publicly preserved in the naming of Stoughton in nearby Guildford.
+The farm was vested to the Corporation of Godalming to be used as a sewage farm in 1894.
+The Thames Water Unstead sewage works as now is (GR: SU995455) takes waste from Godalming and Farncombe in a pipeline passing beneath the river by the Unstead sluices.
 This is also the site of Godalming Wetland Nature Reserve where the water company is a corporate member of local Wildlife Trusts and works with the local Unstead Bird and Wildlife Group to ensure the upkeep of this important habitat for wild birds.
-The nature reserve has restricted access to the wildlife group although there is a carpark providing open access to walks and birdwatching in the area.
-It is just downstream from Trower’s Bridge that you will stumble across a very serene and picturesque stretch of the river, and it is here on the east bank, on the opposite side of the river to the towpath, that there is the first of three Sites of Special Scientific Interest (SSSI) called collectively the Wey Valley Meadows (GR: SU988450).
+The nature reserve is open to the public but has restricted access except for the wildlife group.
+(1) Nestor Healthcare is an independent provider of nursing homes and medical staffing.
+Trowers to Unstead Lock It is just downstream from Trower’s Bridge that you will stumble across a very serene and picturesque stretch of the river, and it is here on the east bank, on the opposite side of the river to the towpath, that there is the first of three Sites of Special Scientific Interest (SSSI) called collectively the Wey Valley Meadows (GR: SU988450).
 All three sites have been notified for their unimproved meadows that support rich plant communities and several locally important species.
 The sites also support areas of woodland that are vital to breeding birds.
 The next to be reached (GR: SU996463) downstream is again on the opposite side to the towpath on the bend of the river beyond Unstead Lock.
 The third (GR: SU997476) again on the opposite bank to the towpath is on the meadow between the lockkeeper’s cottage by the weir and St Catherine’s Lock.
 This site is accessible via a public footpath reached by crossing at the lock.